-Students are encouraged to meet with program faculty any time there are questions regarding their progression in a course.
+Students are encouraged to meet with program faculty when there are questions regarding their progression in a course.
 All disciplinary conferences will be held on campus.

-Lab Policies
+Lab Policies Attendance

-Attendance

 - Attendance is mandatory.
 Clinical skills will be introduced, demonstrated and practiced in the lab setting.
 Missing a day may mean missing an important lab skill.
-Laboratory time is to be spent on demonstration, practice, observation, and evaluation of proficiency. - Additional lab time will be assigned if applicable. - Any absence due to a medical condition will require a doctor's note before the student can participate in lab or clinical - Additional requirements due to COVID-19 will be outlined in course syllabi.
+Laboratory time is to be spent on demonstration, practice, observation, and evaluation of proficiency. - Additional lab time will be assigned if applicable. - Any absence due to a medical condition will require a doctor's note before the student can participate in lab or clinical